 Yes, Zyro provides basic e-commerce functionality, but it is not as advanced as WordPress.
 Users seeking comprehensive e-commerce features might find WordPress and WooCommerce a better choice for their online store.

-Can I migrate my website from Zyro to another platform easily?
+Can I easily migrate my website from Zyro to another platform?

 Migration from Zyro to other platforms can be cumbersome due to limited export options.
 It’s advisable to consider this before committing to Zyro if you anticipate needing to switch platforms in the future.